Can I work and get Ontario Works?

 • you earned at least some money from work since you stopped getting money from OW or ODSP, and

-• it has been less than 6 months since you stopped getting money from OW or ODSP.
+• it’s been less than 6 months since you stopped getting money from OW or ODSP.

 Money you make over $200

-After getting money from OW for at least 3 months, if your take‑home pay is more than $200, OW reduces the money they give you that month.
-They reduce it by half the amount of what you earn above $200.
+If your take-home pay is more than $200, OW reduces the amount they give you.
+They reduce it by half of what you earned over $200.

 For example, if your take-home pay is $260 in a month, OW will not count the first $200.
 But they will reduce the amount of money they give you by half of the remaining $60.